The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: The phase transition and the phase diagram

-We will show that with chosen values of the parameters this equation cannot be fulfilled.
-Note that right hand side of the above equality is non-increasing with respect to $G$.
-Maximal value of the right-hand side (obtained for $G = \frac{\mu}{2U}$) is
+We will show that with the chosen values of the parameters this equation cannot be fulfilled.
+Note that the right hand side of the above equality is non-increasing with respect to $G$.
+Its maximal value (obtained for $G = \frac{\mu}{2U}$) is

 By our assumption, this value is lower than the minimal value of the left-hand side of \eqref{G_eq}, equal to $\frac{\mu}{2U}$.
 This is the desired contradiction. \end{proof}